top of page

 We will meet every two weeks to progress the training (although this is flexible to suit your schedule).

-• We will talk through your dog's behaviour, what you can put in place immediately to help your dog feel calmer, less stressed and in the best mind frame possible to learn.
+• 1.5 hour Zoom call - talking through your dog's behaviour, what you can put in place immediately to help your dog feel calmer, less stressed and in the best mind frame possible to learn.

-• We will start to work on the practical side of training - introducing different reward markers (a clear way to communicate to your dog when they are carrying out the desired behaviour) and training an alternative behaviour to reacting.
+• 1.5 hour in-person session at your home - working on the practical side of training - introducing different reward markers and training an alternative behaviour to reacting.

-• We will introduce distraction training to ensure your dog can focus on you no matter what is in their environment.
+• 1 hour follow-up Zoom call - introducing distraction training to ensure your dog can focus on you no matter what is in their environment.

-• We will now bring everything together and work in front of your dog's triggers.
+• 1 hour follow-up in-person session meeting on a dog walk/around your dog's triggers - let's bring everything together and work in front of your dog's triggers.
 We will concentrate on changing your dog's emotional response to their trigger(s) so you can enjoy dog walks again.

 The support (yes, this is a lot as I am here to support you and your dog all the way!) -